-ABSTRACT
+4 ABSTRACT

-In the recent, there has been massive development in the use of mobile phones, especially in developing countries.
-But electromagnetic radiation (EMR) emissions from various mobile transceiver stations (MTS) have raised debates on whether they are hazardous to human or not.
-In this study, we aim at presenting an assessment of human exposure to RF radiation from mobile transceiver stations in Minna, Okene and Birnin Kebbi.
-The power flux densities radiations (W/m) on residential buildings around the MTS were measured using a handheld Extech RF EMF strength meter.
-The highest mean power flux densities values recorded for Minna, Okene and Birnin Kebbi were 69.17mW/m2, 42.98mW/m2 and 37.98mW/m2 while the least values were 2.11mW/m2, 18.27 mW/m and 11.83mW/m respectively.
-The results show that the measured mean power flux densities from individual mobile transceiver stations (Minna, Okene and Birnin Kebbi) have been compared with a standard limit set by International Commission on NonIonising Radiation Protection (ICNIRP).
-The measured values were far below the concern limit.
-Therefore, RF emission from MTS in these study areas may pose no known health hazards to the general public within the chosen vicinity.

-Keywords: RF radiation; power flux density; mobile transceiver stations; Minna; Okene; birnin kebbi.

-1. INTRODUCTION
+In the recent, there has been massive development in the use of mobile phones especially in developing countries.
+But electromagnetic radiation (EMR) emissions from various mobile

+7 transceiver stations (MTS) have raised debates on whether they are hazardous to human or not.

+8 In this study, we aim at presenting an assessment of human exposure to RF radiation from

+9 mobile transceiver stations in Minna, Okene and Birnin Kebbi.
+The power flux densities

+10 radiations (W) on residential buildings around the MTS were measured using a handheld

+11 Extech RF EMF strength meter.
+The highest mean power flux densities values recorded for

+12 Minna, Okene and Birnin Kebbi were 69.17mW/m2, 42.98mW/m2 and 37.98mW/m2 while the

+13 least values were 2.11mW/m2, 18.27 mW/m2 and 11.83mW/m2 respectively.
+The results shows

+14 that the measured mean power flux densities from individual mobile transceiver stations (Minna,

+15 Okene and Birnin Kebbi) have been compared with standard limit set by International

+16 Commission on NonIonising Radiation Protection (ICNIRP).
+The measured values were far

+17 below the concern limit.
+Therefore, RF emission from MTS in these study areas may pose no

+18 known health hazards to the general public within the chosen vicinity.

+Key words:-RF radiation, Power flux density, Mobile transceiver stations, Minna, Okene, Birnin Kebbi

+22 1.0 Introduction

-In the recent, there has been an enormous development as a result of modern technology such as, cellular phones, microwave ovens, TVs, wireless communications, computer systems, power transmission lines and high voltage which transformers are sources of electromagnetic fields (EMFs) [1].
-Human beings are exposed to these sources of electromagnetic radiations.
-Most members of the general public are not aware of the hazards associated with mobile phones and cell tower radiations which are harmful due to electromagnetic radiation (EMR) exposure.
-The exposure of RF radiation beyond the limit of power flux density of 10W/m for the general public and 50 W/m for occupational exposure as given in ICNIRP set threshold, may be harmful to health [2].
+23 In the recent, there has been an enormous development as a result of modern technology such transmission lines and high voltage transformers which are sources of electromagnetic fields radiations.
+Most members of the general public are not aware of the hazards associated with mobile phones and cell tower radiations which are harmful due to electromagnetic radiation